piotrmiskiewicz/kyma-environment-broker/docs/contributor/04-30-notable-changes.md

 ## Integration with Release Notes

-When a directory with the corresponding release name exists, its content is automatically included in the [KEB release notes](https://github.com/kyma-project/kyma-environment-broker/releases).
+When a directory with the corresponding release name exists, its content is automatically included in the KEB release notes.
+For example: [1.22.1](https://github.com/kyma-project/kyma-environment-broker/releases/tag/1.22.1)

 All notable changes are also bundled into the bi-weekly KCP package.
 For example, if the previous KEB version included in a KCP package was 1.21.30 and the next is 1.21.39, all notable changes from versions 1.21.31 through 1.21.39 will be included in that KCP package’s release notes.